m-jahn/m-jahn.github.io/README.md

   url: /example/
 ```

 The site can then be constructed and inspected locally before submitting to GitHub.
-This is done using `bundler`.
+This is done using `bundler` and `jekyll`.
 In a linux terminal, run:

 ```
 cd path/to/github.io-repo
-sudo apt install bundler
+sudo apt install bundler jekyll

 # install all ruby/gem dependicies
 bundle install